brendanmerritt1/cloudburst-sprinkler/README.md

 \
 Please note: the web service hosted on Render will need to spin up, and may take longer than expected to load.\
 \
-It is currently optimized for 428px-2560px, and may not view correctly on other smaller mobile screen sizes.
-The website is compatible with desktops, laptops, tablets, and large phones (such as the iPhone 12 Pro Max).
-Currently working on optimization for all mobile devices.
+It is currently optimized for 320px-2560px, and should view correctly on any mobile or desktop screen sizes.
+The website is compatible with desktops, laptops, and tablets, as well as both small phones (such as the iPhone SE) and large phones (such as the iPhone 12 Pro Max).
+Currently working on optimization for mobile landscape view and bugfixes.